shahkairav/cpp/notes/templates.md

 - Prefer to use the `typename` keyword for template declarations.
 The `class` keyword is a remnant from C++'s history and is maintained for legacy purposes.

+- When using templates, the header files must include the corresponding `.cpp` files at the end.
+    - TODO: Why?

 ### The Very Basics

 - Template functions can have implicit instantiations.
 The type deduction is similar to `auto`.